Astika2/FFXI/README.md

 Installation: Extract the latest release into your /addons folder<br>
 Please also enable ImGuiStyle in the HorizonXI launcher, otherwise this will not look right!!!<br>
 To Update - VERSION 3.9.5 and above: Run "/anglin update" from within HorizonXI.
-This will pull the newest version if it is later than the version you have installed. "/addon reload anglin" once this is done will load the latest.
+This will pull the newest version if it is later than the version you have installed. "/addon reload anglin" once this is done will load the latest.<br>
           - VERSIONS below 3.9.5: Extract the latest release into your /addons folder and OVERWRITE the old files.
 DO NOT DELETE YOUR EXISTING "anglin" FOLDER OR YOU WILL LOSE YOUR STATISTICS.
 The latest version will copy these files to the /config directory so that they are safer moving forward, but you do not need to delete them (once they are migrated to config, you can if you want)<br>

 K thanks bye!